mr337/borat_manual/docs/index.rst

 Welcome to BORAT RTS2 Manual's documentation!
 =============================================

-This is manual is a combination of RTS2 and BORAT documentation.
+This manual is a combination of RTS2 and BORAT documentation.

 **KEEP** in mind this is a work in progress.